great

 enlargements the Phonograph Works, and completely new set storage

-battery factories across the road from the laboratory. put its production and experimental facilities the disposal the
+battery factories across the road from the laboratory.
+The

 finally began meet Edison’s expectations and the yearly income over million